I made Azul, because we deserve better than Rojo

 Azul

-So, after all this, I decided to make my own tool, Azul (pun on Rojo intended).
+So, seeing no one alternative, I decided to make my own tool, Azul! (pun on Rojo intended)

 I wanted a tool that just worked, that didn't require me to change the way I worked, that worked with my existing projects, and that didn't require me to manage any project/meta files.